Bottlebrush Spiritual Meaning

 The colour of the flower is a result of the species, ranging from red, yellow, white, pink or even purple.
 Each flower produces small woody fruits that contain hundreds of tiny seeds.
 Forming in clusters along the stem these seeds often lay dormant until the time is right or in the case of a fire.

 The Australian native shrub the bottlebrush tree ranges in size from 0.5-meter woody shrubs to 4-meter woody trees.
-Belonging to the Callistemon genus in the Myrtaceae family that is closely related to the Melaleuca tree.
+Belonging to the Callistemon genus in the Myrtaceae family which is closely related to the Melaleuca tree.
 The Callistemon genus has approximately 40 species within it.

 The leaves of this evergreen plant are often dark green and pointed.
 With the new growth in some species being coloured and producing fine hairs.
 Some of the adult leaves develop sharp-pointed tips.
 The bottle brush tree bark is grey in colour with interlacing ridges.

 BottleBrush Health Benefits